 The letter said that the unidentified body in Belgium had one gold filling in the upper jaw, Ashley’s records said he had silver fillings.
 Van Eyke promised Ashley’s living sister he would find the remains of her brother.
 Van Eyke sent details about Ashley’s death in the hopes that the Lane family would have the body exhumed from Filley to be investigated.

-As Biddy was researching Ashley and found information on Richard Lane, the government got involved and, in 2016, Wendell Lane was asked to send in DNA samples from relatives.
+As Biddy was researching Ashley and found information on Lane, the government got involved and, in 2016, Wendell was asked to send in DNA samples from relatives.

 He sent the samples to Dover Air Force Base in Delaware.

 Months later, in January 2018 they received word that the body in Belgium would be exhumed and moved to Offutt Air Force Base.
-The results came back in April that Ideus was a match to the Belgium remains now at Offutt.
+The results came back in April that Marjory Ideus, Lane’s sister, was a match to the Belgium remains now at Offutt.

-The Lane family held a funeral service for Richard Lane on Thursday at Fox Funeral Home in Beatrice.
-Wendell Lane and Ideus were among those in attendance, as was Van Eyke, who spent the past week visiting Wendell Lane.
+The Lane family held a funeral service for Richard Lane Thursday at Fox Funeral Home in Beatrice.
+Wendell and Richard Lane’s sister, Marjory Ideus, were among those in attendance, as was Van Eyke, who spent the past week visiting Wendell Lane.

 Richard Lane’s remains were escorted by a large group of American Legion Riders.
 Upon arrival to the cemetery, several spectators gathered to pay their respects to Lane and welcome his body its final resting place.